Into the madness – It all started with a piece of string.

 Founded on a spark of creativity, a little piece of string, and a heart full of passion. rhyFlower Knits has evolved since its very first pattern, Irish Whiskey, debuted in March of 2016.
 The company has grown in many ways that we could never have dreamt of!
 With the addition of Curt’s handcrafted yarn bowls and the beautiful translations of Janie, rhyFlower Knits has managed to thrive from what was once a one-woman operation to an eclectic group of talents.
 A dedicated and talented test knitting team was also put together, made up of some seriously dedicated knitters.
 All this was followed up by a tech editing division to help other designers bring out the best in their creations; all this from that one spark.

 rhyFlower Knits founder, Melinda Measor, firmly believes that having the right tools for a project begins with a well-written pattern.
 Without clear, concise instructions, the relaxing rhythmic flow of knitting begins to unravel rather quickly and become an unnecessary frustration.
 Through an in-depth pattern structure, you’ll be inspired to learn new techniques and empowered with the skills required to make your next project a success!

 Melinda Measor was born and raised in Edmonton, AB, Canada.
 She still calls Edmonton home, where she lives with her darling boxer puppy Merlin and the love of her life Curt.
 Fueled by her creative spirit, she’s plunged herself full-time into the fantastic industry of a handknit pattern designer and tech editor.

 Dealing with the creative madness, Melinda uses her passion for design and math as an outlet to develop unique knitting patterns inspired by color, texture, and her surroundings.
 She also uses these skills to help empower other designers and help them build their confidence in the industry of design through her tech editing and coaching services.

 Melinda has had knitting patterns featured in Knitcrate, Yarncrush, Addicted to Sock Knitting Ezine, Muskoka Sock Box, and many more.
-Melinda also self-publishes many designs on a variety of popular websites like Ravelry, Love Crafts, Knit Companion, Knitcrate, and on the rhyFlower Knits website.
+Melinda also self-publishes many designs on a variety of popular websites.
+You can find her on Ravelry, Love Crafts, Knit Companion, Knitcrate, and on the rhyFlower Knits website.